Look for these important SD-WAN technology features to accommodate the still-evolving Wireless WAN era

 Application-centric traffic steering over Wireless WANs

-Consider an SD-WAN solution that makes it easy to create application-based policies that can steer traffic to any link, WAN interface, or cellular provider — factoring in signal strength, latency, jitter, and data usage.
+Consider a 5G SD-WAN solution that makes it easy to create application-based policies that can steer traffic to any link, WAN interface, or cellular provider — factoring in signal strength, latency, jitter, and data usage.
 Utilizing mid- to high-band 5G network connections will ultimately enable SD-WAN capabilities that result in the highest QoE for each application.

 Simplicity for scalability